 Information for prospective students

-We believe there will be a greater need for therapists in the aftermath of the Covid-19 pandemic and our aim is do everything we can to support our students to complete their qualifications and to offer excellent training, whether it is in person or online.
+We believe there will be a greater need for therapists in the aftermath of the Covid-19 pandemic and our aim is do everything we can to support our students to complete their qualifications and to offer excellent training.

 What will you be offering from September 2021 onwards?

-What will happen if Covid-19 cases rise again during the summer?
+What will happen if Covid-19 cases continue to rise alongside seasonal colds and fluduring the autumn/winter period?

 We will follow the current government guidelines at the time.
 This may mean that we revert back to a blended teaching model or to teaching fully online.
 We will keep arrangements under review so that we can adjust them as things develop.